cardwing/Codes-for-Lane-Detection/README.md

 (2) It has **20** × fewer parameters and runs **10** × faster compared to the state-of-the-art SCNN, and achieves **72.0** (F1-measure) on CULane testing set (better than SCNN which achieves 71.6).
 It also achieves **96.64%** accuracy in TuSimple testing set (better than SCNN which achieves 96.53%) and **36.56%** accuracy in BDD100K testing set (better than SCNN which achieves 35.79%).

+(3) Applying ENet-SAD to LLAMAS dataset yields **0.635** mAP in the multi-class lane marker segmentation task, which is much better than the baseline algorithm which achieves 0.500 mAP.
+Details can be found in [this repo](https://github.com/cardwing/unsupervised_llamas/tree/master/ENet-SAD-Simple).

 (Do not hesitate to try our model!!!)

 2. Multi-GPU training has been supported.
 Just change BATCH_SIZE and GPU_NUM in global_config.py, and then use `CUDA_VISIBLE_DEVICES="0,1,2,3" python file_name.py`.
 Thanks @ yujincheng08.